LanguageMachines/LuigiNLP/README.md

     $ luiginlp --module luiginlp.modules.frog Frog --inputfile test.rst

-A workflow can be run parallelised for multiple input files as well:
+A workflow can be run parallelised for multiple input files as well, the number of workers can be explicitly set:

-    $ luiginlp --module luiginlp.modules.frog Parallel --component Frog --inputfiles test.rst,test2.rst
+    $ luiginlp --module luiginlp.modules.frog Parallel --component Frog --inputfiles test.rst,test2.rst --workers 2

 You can always pass component-specific parameters by using the component name as a prefix.
 For instance, the Frog component takes an option ``skip``, you can